qjflores/rtdp/rtdp/README.md

 rtdp is a real time data pipeline application that uses Apache Kafka, the Faust python library from Robinhood, and Elasticsearch.

+The publisher polls the coindesk api and publishes a message to a Kafka topic.

+The consumer subscribes to the kafka topic, pulls messages as they come in and then adds the data to elasticsearch document store.

 # Installation and Usage

 1. Pull images from Docker hub.